 Parents of school-age children (and anyone whose job or day-to-day activities are likely to expose them to head lice) will appreciate LouseCalls, an in-home lice and nit removal service located in Florida.
 Founded in 2005 by Amy Graff, LouseCalls helps people get rid of head lice infestations.
 Graff, who has a master's degree in public health, was inspired to start the business after her daughter's elementary school class became infested with lice.

 LouseCalls' technicians make it a point to educate customers about head lice along with treating them (including manual removal of lice and knits, as according to the company's website, many over-the-counter and prescription-removal methods are less effective and can even be harmful to those who use it).
 The company's unique house-call business model allows technicians to instruct customers facing lice infestations on how to properly remove lice from their homes, too.
 Technicians even stay in touch with customers for the week following treatment to make sure the infestation doesn't return.
-[13 Strange Businesses You Didn't Know Existed ]
+[Think these companies are weird?
+Check out some more strange businesses you didn't know existed .]

 A cloth diaper cleaning and delivery service